Merck drug extends immune system fight to stomach cancer

-Early clinical trial results reported on Sunday mean that gastric, or stomach cancer can be added to a growing list of tumour types where so-called immunotherapy may have an important role to play.
+Early clinical trial results reported on Sunday mean that gastric, or stomach cancer can be added to a growing list of tumor types where so-called immunotherapy may have an important role to play.

-Keytruda belongs to a drug class designed to help the body's own immune system fend off cancer by blocking a protein known as Programmed Death receptor (PD-1), or a related target PD-L1, used by tumours to evade disease-fighting cells.
+Keytruda belongs to a drug class designed to help the body's own immune system fend off cancer by blocking a protein known as Programed Death receptor (PD-1), or a related target PD-L1, used by tumors to evade disease-fighting cells.

-While developed first for melanoma, these medicines are also showing promise in a range of other tumour types, including kidney, lung, bladder, and head and neck cancer.
+While developed first for melanoma, these medicines are also showing promise in a range of other tumor types, including kidney, lung, bladder, and head and neck cancer.

 Importantly, overall response rates were similar in Asian patients -- a population with a high rate of stomach cancer -- and non-Asian patients, Muro said.